hauze-v/web-dev/mdn-css/css-layout/responsive-design/NOTES.md

 You can add multiple media queries within a stylesheet, tweaking your whole layout or parts of it to best suit the various screen sizes.
 The points at which a media query is introduced, and the layout changed, are known as *breakpoints*

 A common approach when using Media Queries is to create a simple single-column layout for narrow-screen devices (e.g. mobile phones), then check for larger screens and implement a multiple column layout when you know that you have enough screen width to handle it.
 This is often described as **mobile first** design.

+## Flexible grids ##
+Responsive sites don't just change their layout between breakpoints, they are built on flexible grids.
+A flexible grid means that you don't need to target every possible device size that there is, and build a pixel perfect layout for it.
+That approach would be impossible given the vast number of differently-sized devices that exist, and the fact that on desktop at least, people do not always have their browser window maximized.

+By using a flexible grid, you only need to add in a breakpoint and change the design at the point where the content starts to look bad.
+For example, if the line lengths become unreadably long as the screen size increases, or a box becomes squashed with two words on each line as it narrows.

+In the early days of responsive design, our only option for performing layout was to use `floats`.
+Flexible floated layouts were achieved by giving each element a percentage width, and ensuring that across the layout the totals were not more than 100%.
+In his original piece on fluid grids, Marcotte detailed a formula for taking a layout designed using pixels and converting it into percentages.

+`target / context = result`

+For example, if our target column size is 60 pixels, and the context (container) it's in is 960pixels, we divide 60 by 960 to get a value we can use in our CSS, after moving the decimal point two places to the right.

+.col {
+  width: 6.25%; /* 60 / 960 = 0.0625 */
+}

+This approach will be found in many places across the web today, and it's documented here in the layout section of our Legacy layout methods article.
+It's likely you'll come across websites using this approach in your work, so it's worth understanding it, even though you would not build a modern site using a float-based flexible grid.

+## Modern layout technologies ##